 The Covid-19 Map for Schools allows anyone to search for their local school and see government data on the number of cases in the area, and whether it is on a local "watchlist".
-According to the union, nearly 6,000 schools are in areas with coronavirus interventions and will encourage people to write to their MP to demand better access to testing for school staff and pupils.
+According to the union, nearly 6,000 schools are in areas with coronavirus interventions.

-The website has links to the NELL's guidance
+The website has links to the NEU's guidance,